Going Off-Grid Solar - NOT!

 Bob, WB4APR

-The rest of this page has not yet been edited out and is just som old stuff on other pages.
+The rest of this page has not yet been edited out and is just some old stuff on other pages.

 solar augmented Salvage Prius, And there is another page on using the Prius for emergency field power, See my nearly born-again (powerpoint) conversion to a Solar Junkie in August 2009!

-POLLUTING ALTERNATIVES: If you look carefully in the photo of my array at the top of this page, you will see the smokestacks of the 500 MegaWatt A.H.
+POLLUTING ALTERNATIVES: If you look carefully in the photo at right, you will see the smokestacks of the 500 MegaWatt A.H.
 Wagner coal-fired generator plant just 4 miles down the creek.
 By my calculations, just my home alone consumes about 10 MegaWattHours (MWH) of electricity per year.
 I hope to generate my own solar 10 MWH to eliminate completely my share of the pollution from that plant which amounts to:

 22,000 lbs of Carbon Dioxide